Blog | Why listening across the employee journey is vital to the bottom line

 To enable organizations to adopt a journey-based approach to employee experience, Questback is launching Employee Touchpoint.
 A simple to use cloud-based feedback solution, it covers the employee lifecycle from recruitment to exit, helping you listen to your talent and giving you early warning of issues.

-Find out how Employee Touchpoint can help you attract the right talent, get new hires up to speed faster and increase retention by signing up for our webinar on 24th May.
+Find out how Employee Touchpoint can help you attract the right talent, get new hires up to speed faster and increase retention.
+Watch our webinar.

 Luke Talbot | Director of Product Marketing